 In early 2020, a global pandemic (COVID-19) broke out and severely affected the progress of education in various countries’ universities and institutions, which promoted the progress of online courses at the same time.
 The aims of this project to conduct a comparative analysis of student surveys between online live teaching and traditional off-line teaching.

 As the Covid outbreak continues in India, students are caught in the eye of a storm.
-Administrative bodies have been dithering over whether or not online examinations should be conducted .The University Grants Commission has scrapping the online exams for for all semester students, while human resource development minister Ramesh Pokhriyal the “foundation for revisited guidelines shall be health and safety students, teachers and staff”.
+Administrative bodies have been dithering over whether or not online examinations should be conducted .The University Grants Commission has reportedly recommended scrapping the online exams for for all semester students, while human resource development minister Ramesh Pokhriyal tweeted that the “foundation for revisited guidelines shall be health and safety students, teachers and staff”.
 Earlier in April, the UGC had said that final-year examinations could happen in July.

 A New development as a result of the Covid pandemic is online exam.
 The Covid-19 pandemic has altered everyone’s lives significantly and students certainly weren’t exempt .We were unable to return to University and sit our examinations as normal and so many University resorted to online exams .Several students have perfect scores with some help from Google, their friends .In our current global situation, exams might not seem a priority.
 But for students, exam stress combined with pandemic stress makes for a pretty hectic time.